 Each month, our firm handles dozens of cases involving business defamation on Google.
 Each case is unique it terms of the facts but also of the circumstances of the business in question.
 This case involves due diligence process in relation to a well-established business, which revealed historic posts containing business defamation on Google searches.

-Grant was an entrepreneur and the owner of a niche small business of auctioneering antiques.
+Our client Grant, not his real hname, was an entrepreneur and the owner of a niche small business of auctioneering antiques.
 His London auction business had been successfully operating for over 30 years, mostly in a traditional way and long before Google had taken over ownership of business reputation.
 The business was created by Grant and what had begun as a small antiques shop had now blossomed into a profitable regional business, very well known for its particular speciality for certain types of antique auctioneering.
 Grant was approaching retirement and sought to sell his business, for which he had a number of attractive offers.

 Unfortunately, as part of the due diligence by the potential buyers of his business, it was pointed out to Grant that there had been scores of negative search results about his business showing up on Google searches.
 It was the brand name that was of a particular interest for the buyers but because Grant had operated his auction business in an old fashion way, by producing catalogues and by conducting onsite auctions, he had not been aware that there were scores of negative online posts about him and about his business, which carried his name.